Banner image air conditioning not cooling

 Air conditioning not cooling?
 Air Options are here to help!

-If you’ve just discovered that your air conditioning isn’t cooling, you’re probably wondering why it’s stopped working, and more importantly, how to get it working again.
+If you’ve just discovered that your air conditioning system isn’t cooling, you’re probably wondering why it’s stopped working, and more importantly, how to get it working again.

 With this in mind, we have put together the following diagnostic guide which covers a range of the most common reasons why air conditioning systems stop cooling, things to check when your air conditioning isn’t cooling, and when to contact us.